-The Housing Bank for Trade & Finance (Jordan) has 112 branches and 193 ATMs in Jordan and offers a range of retail, investment, treasury and corporate banking services.
-QNB's second most significant investment in the MENA region, by value of investment, has been in the Housing Bank for Trade & Finance (Jordan), in which QNB has a 34.5 per cent. equity ownership interest.
+The Housing Bank for Trade & Finance (Jordan) has 194 branches and more than 304 ATMs in Jordan as at 30 September 2017, and offers a range of retail, investment, treasury and corporate banking services.
+QNB's second most significant investment in the MENA region, by value of investment, has been in the Housing Bank for Trade & Finance (Jordan), in which QNB has a 34.5 per cent. equity ownership interest as at the date of this Prospectus.
 The table below sets forth certain overall financial information with respect to the Housing Bank for Trade & Finance:

-As at and for the year ended 31 December 2012 As at and for the six month period ended 30 June 2013
+As at and for the year ended 31 December 2016 As at and for the six-month period ended 30 June 2017

-(US\$ in millions)
+(U.S.\$ in millions)

-Total Assets 9,997 9,907
+Total Assets 11.0 10.8

-Customer Deposits (1) 7,031 7,148
+Customer Deposits 8.4 8.3

-Loans 3,783 3,643
+Loans 5.7 5.3

-Net Profit (2) 133 69
+Net Profit (1) 0.1 0.1

-- (1) Including margins. - (2) Attributable to Housing Bank for Trade & Finance shareholders.
+(1) Attributable to Housing Bank for Trade & Finance shareholders.

-Source: Housing Bank for Trade & Finance.
+Source: Housing Bank for Trade & Finance

-QNB-Syria has a total of 15 branches in various locations across Syria, providing primarily corporate banking products and services to large corporates who have a strong link with Qatari-based entities and conduct business activities within Syria.
-QNB-Syria also offers a retail banking service limited to high-networth individuals in Syria.
-Given the on-going situation in Syria, new business activities have been curtailed.
+QNB-Syria had a total of 15 branches and 17 ATMs in various locations across Syria as at 30 September 2017, providing primarily corporate banking products and services to large corporates who have a strong link with Qatari-based entities and conduct business activities within Syria.
+QNB-Syria also offers a retail banking service limited to high-net-worth individuals in Syria.
+Given the ongoing situation in Syria, new business activities have been curtailed.